gera2ld/clean-run/README.md

 # clean-run

-Run a Node.js script in a clean environment.
+Run a Node.js script in a clean environment without caring about the dependencies.
+This is a `deno run` alternative that works for Node.js.

+Requires Node.js >= 14.14.0.

 ## Motivation